TanGentleman/TanTan/README.md

 *Strong avisory: I recommend using a VPN when using the internet, especially over unsecure networks*

 The following steps assume you have all the required dependencies.
-(Should I make a formal check for this?)

 # Using the TanTan chatbot:
 (Pre-req: Create an openai account)